Folks, just a little tease here for what's coming after the Arlen Specter and Judge Roberts story.

 It was duplicative of many state laws that were already on the books.

-So the the commerce clause has been used by the uh by the Congress to pass all kinds of laws uh which don't apply to the commerce cause, such such as banning gun possession around schools.
+So the commerce clause has been used by the Congress to pass all kinds of laws which don't apply to the commerce clause, such as banning gun possession around schools.

-I mean, they had to have something to justify the law uh and intercede on the state's rights to do this, uh, and they and they glommed onto the the commerce clause.
+I mean, they had to have something to justify the law and intercede on the state's rights to do this, and they glommed onto the commerce clause.

-And the commerce clause there there's no commerce involved what whatsoever.
+And the commerce clause, there's no commerce involved whatsoever.

 And the court struck that down.

-Now, this is where it gets interesting because I think Spectre is simply regurgitating Schumer's absurd view of the Supreme Court's power.
+Now, this is where it gets interesting because I think Specter is simply regurgitating Schumer's absurd view of the Supreme Court's power.

 And here's where it gets contradictory.